david942j/rbelftools/README.md

 Any comments or suggestions are welcome!

 # Cross Platform
-**rbelftools** can be used on Linux and OSX.
-Should also work on Windows but not tested.
+**rbelftools** can be used and has been fully tested on all platforms include Linux, OSX, and Windows!

 # License
 MIT License